khurram-uworx/khurram-uworx.github.io/_posts/2025-09-24-SharePoint.md

 ---
-published: false
+title: "Real-World SharePoint Projects and Use Cases"
+date: 2025-09-24
+tags:
+    - SharePoint
+    - SME
+    - CRM
+    - ERP

+comments: true
 ---

-Sure, here are some real-world SharePoint projects that can help you learn SharePoint development:
+Here are some real-world SharePoint projects that can help you learn SharePoint development:

 1. **Document Management System**: Build a SharePoint site for managing documents within an organization.
 Include features such as version control, document check-in/check-out, metadata tagging, and search functionality.